From the Timelines column of the December 1997 Perspectives

 JFK and the AHA

-Editor's Note: The essays on this page launch a new series in which we aim to bring readers excerpts from, or features based on, the records and reports of the Association.
+Editor's Note: This essay launches a new series in which we aim to bring readers excerpts from, or features based on, the records and reports of the Association.
 We also welcome contributions reflecting the history of the AHA.

 Like most professional societies, the American Historical Association also enjoys the cachet associated with prominent members.
 The Association has taken pride in the fact that two "scholar-presidents," Theodore Roosevelt and Woodrow Wilson, served as AHA presidents.
 When John F. Kennedy assumed office in 1961, the Association expected he would follow his predecessors' example by affiliating with the AHA.
 The Association, however, found that getting a president to join was not as simple as in the days of Roosevelt and Wilson.